Regular black holes from pure gravity in four dimensions: Single-function static spherically symmetric solutions

 {\bf Proposition 5} in~\cite{Bueno:2025qjk}: {\it Let $\mathcal{L}(g^{\mu\nu}, R_{\alpha\beta\gamma\delta})$ be a higher-curvature gravity built from polynomial curvature invariants with second-order equations on a generic static and spherically symmetric ansatz~\eqref{eq:MetricSSS}.
 Then $\mathcal{L}_{n,f}$ reads as follows: \eqref{eq:Lnf}.}\\

 --- and more generally they satisfy the generalizations of these propositions to dynamical spherically symmetric spacetimes with generic functions $f(t,r)$ and $n(t,r)$ as formulated in {\bf Proposition 8} in~\cite{Bueno:2025qjk}.
-The assumption about polynomiality of the action in curvature invariants can be relaxed, as any gravitational theory built (not necessarily polynomially) from polynomial Riemann invariants that yields up to second-order equations of motion on generic (and hence on subclasses of) warped-product backgrounds~\eqref{eq:Metric}, by construction and in accordance with the principle of symmetric criticality, must yield a two-dimensional Horndeski action of the more general form~\eqref{eq:SHorndeskiSubclass}. \\
+The assumption about polynomiality of the action in curvature invariants can be relaxed, as any gravitational theory built (not necessarily polynomially) from polynomial Riemann invariants that yields up to second-order equations of motion on generic (and hence on subclasses of) warped-product backgrounds~\eqref{eq:Metric}, by construction and in accordance with the principle of symmetric criticality, must yield a two-dimensional Horndeski action of the more general form~\eqref{eq:SHorndeskiSubclass}.
+However, it is important to emphasise that in the non-polynomial case, $\mathcal{L}_f$ must be computed explicitly as the evaluation of the reduced Lagrangian density $\mathcal{L}_{n,f}$ for $n=1$, i.e., {\it not} as the immediate evaluation of $\mathcal{L}$ on~\eqref{eq:MetricSSSn1}.
+This is because the covariant densities to which the Horndeski elements are lifted may not be well-defined on the restricted choice of single-function static ansatz~\eqref{eq:MetricSSSn1}, but are well-defined on a generic static spherically symmetric ansatz which must be adopted in any case to comply with the variational principle.
+The same remark applies, e.g., also to the non-polynomial gravities constructed in~\cite{Bueno:2025zaj}. \\

 On the other hand, we see that the following proposition derived for polynomial quasi-topological gravities~\cite{Bueno:2025qjk} can only be applied to the restricted subclass of non-polynomial quasi-topological gravities specified at the end of Subsection~\ref{SecSub:HorndeskiOneFunction} and in considered in detail in Subsection~\ref{SecSub:EOMnf}, and only in an extended sense.\\